-The Women Writing for CHANGE community is a private Facebook group for women writers who are passionate about making a positive change in the world through their words and stories.
+A private Facebook community for women writers passionate about making a positive change in the world through their words and stories.

 All genres and experience levels welcome!Join FREE Now!
 Or scroll to learn more.